armitjs/armit/README.md

 > 6.1 VSCode

-The armit have full setting for vscode workspace (`rmit.code-workspace`) that the `eslint.workingDirectories` setting is set: just open it.
+The armit have full setting for vscode workspace (`armit.code-workspace`) that the `eslint.workingDirectories` setting is set: just open it.

 More info [here](https://github.com/microsoft/vscode-eslint#mono-repository-setup)